 - Google Pixel 4XL, $1,279

-These are some of the most highly-rated phones of 2020.
-For most of these phones we’ve produced articles with our thoughts, however you’ll find a consistent theme among these phones in that they’re reliable.
+These are some of the most highly-rated phones of 2021.
+For most of these phones we’ve produced articles with our thoughts, however, you’ll find a consistent theme among these phones in that they’re reliable.
 Below you’ll find a table where you can buy some of these phones on a plan from various telcos.

-The following table shows selected published phone plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
-Use our comparison tool to see plans from a range of other providers.
+The following table shows selected published 24-month plans for the Samsung Galaxy S21 5G on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
+Use our phone comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 Below you’ll find a selection of Android smartphones in the under-$500 range, including some brands you might not have heard of.
 Keep in mind that you should shop around for the phone that fits your needs, in terms of performance, ability and price.